2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Classical Spin Vorticity Model

-It remains to assess if the pinch points become singular at $\cramped{T=0}$, in \cref{fig:vorticity_monte_carlo}(d), reflecting the algebraic direct-space correlations of a Coulomb phase~\cite{henleyCoulombPhaseFrustrated2010}.
+It remains to be ascertained whether the pinch points become singular at $\cramped{T=0}$, in \cref{fig:vorticity_monte_carlo}(d), reflecting the algebraic direct-space correlations of a Coulomb phase~\cite{henleyCoulombPhaseFrustrated2010}.
 There are two symmetry-inequivalent pinch points, at the $\{002\}$ and $\{111\}$ positions.
-The width of the pinch points at the $\{111\}$ positions cannot be readily assessed, as they are hidden beneath the Bragg peaks (red) and appear broadened by the Lorentzian tails beneath the peak.
+The width of the pinch points at the $\{111\}$ positions cannot be readily assessed as they are hidden beneath the Lorentzian tails accompanying the Bragg peaks (red) associated with AIAO order.
 On the other hand, the pinch point at the $\{002\}$ position is not covered by a Bragg peak, since this peak is forbidden for AIAO order (\cref{apx:AIAO}).
-The shape of the (002) pinch point found in the Monte Carlo simulations, seen in \cref{fig:vorticity_monte_carlo}(d), is highly consistent with the SCGA, which is most clearly seen from line cut comparisons (\cref{apx:LineCuts}).
-There is, however, one notable difference: in the Monte Carlo data, the intensity of the structure factor precisely at $\cramped{\bq=(002)}$ is exactly zero.
-This can be seen by closely inspecting the top panel of \cref{fig:vorticity_monte_carlo}(d) at the location marked by the two white arrows, comparing to the SCGA result at $(00\bar{2})$ in the bottom panel.
-In spin ice, the intensity at this point is related to the fluctuations of topological sectors~\cite{jaubertTopologicalsectorFluctuationsCurielaw2013}.
-We will return to clarify the origin of this ``missing'' intensity in \cref{sec:top_sector_ergodicity} after developing an understanding of the emergent gauge structure of the ground state manifold.
+The shape of the (002) pinch point found in the Monte Carlo simulations, shown in the top panel of \cref{fig:vorticity_monte_carlo}(d), is highly consistent with the SCGA calculation, shown in the bottom panel.
+This is most clearly seen from line cut comparisons, provided in \cref{apx:LineCuts}, which are in excellent quantitative agreement.
+There is, however, one notable difference between the two sets of results: in the Monte Carlo data, the intensity of the structure factor precisely at $\cramped{\bq=(002)}$ is \emph{exactly} zero.
+This can be seen by closely inspecting the top panel of \cref{fig:vorticity_monte_carlo}(d) at the location marked by the two white arrows.
+We will return later to clarify the origin of this ``missing'' intensity in \cref{sec:top_sector_ergodicity} after developing an understanding of the emergent gauge structure of the ground state manifold, where we identify it with a lack of topological sector fluctuations at low temperature under the local dynamics of our simulations.